 In that environment, it’s tough to remember he’s not real.
 The museum may as well be one of the most popular tourist traps in London, but if you’re a fan of the character, you can’t help to drop by for a visit.

-By the way, my all time favorite Sherlock Holmes so far is the one played by Jeremy Brett (he was so dramatic all the time).
-And well we all kind of know by now that Ian McKellen will rock it too right? (no spoilers please, I haven’t seen the movie yet) What’s your favorite?
+By the way, my all-time favorite Sherlock Holmes so far is the one played by Jeremy Brett (he was so dramatic all the time).
+And well, we all kind of know by now that Ian McKellen will rock it too, right?

 Closest Tube Station: Baker Street Station, Marylebone Rd (Bakerloo Line, Circle Line, Jubilee Line, Hammersmith & City Line, Metropolitan Line); approximately 5-minute walk.